 Fibromyalgia causes multiple tender spots throughout the body.

-Nerve compression pain may have a tingling, pins-and-needles, or burning quality.
+Nerve compression pain may feel like tingling, pins and needles, or burning.
 Other symptoms depend on the cause of the pain, and can include:

 - cracking or popping sound in the joint